TheComfyChair/redux-scc/readme.md

 - shift(value: any): Add the value to the beginning of the array.
 - unshift(): Remove the first element of the array.

-#### Batch update
+#### Combined actions
 Automatically generating these actions is a nice time saver, but an issue with them at the moment is that, if you want to update several parts of the store, these actions will need to be dispatched individually.
 This makes 'time travel' in Redux much more difficult, as the various updates occur individually and cannot easily be rolled back.
 Additionally, each update will result in redux informing subscribers of an update!
-Redux-scc avoids this by providing `batchUpdate`.
+Redux-scc avoids this by providing the `createCombinedAction` utility.

-batchUpdate takes a name (so you can easily identify the action in the redux dev tools), and an array of redux-scc actions.
+`createCombinedAction` takes a name (so you can easily identify the action in the redux dev tools), and an array of redux-scc actions.
 These actions will be performed as part of one redux update, thus avoiding the unfortunate side effects mentioned above.

 ```
-const anExampleBatchUpdate = batchUpdate({
+const anExampleCombinedAction = createCombinedAction({
   name: 'an example!',
   actions: [
     actions.someReduxSccReducer.reset(),